kennysong/adversarial.js/README.md

 Break neural networks in your browser.

-An interactive, in-browser demonstration of adversarial attacks on neural networks, implemented entirely in JavaScript.
+An interactive, in-browser demonstration of adversarial attacks on neural networks – entirely in JavaScript.

 ## Get Started